 Schedule A Consultation

 So, ride Mr. Toad’s Wild Ride as much as you want.
-But if you want to get rid of a wart that’s bugging you, call the Laser Center of Maryland, 410-544-4600.
+But if you want to get rid of a genital warts that’s bugging you, call the Laser Center of Maryland, 410-544-4600.